US and China near deal that would suspend planned tariffs

 The deal awaits final approval from President Donald Trump.

+The president’s comments triggered a daylong rally on Wall Street.
+The Dow Jones Industrial Average surged 220 points, or 0.8%.

+Thursday evening, a senior administration official said a policy announcement regarding China would take place on Friday.
+The official spoke on condition of anonymity to discuss internal planning.

 Earlier Thursday, a spokesman for China’s Ministry of Commerce, Gao Feng, had told reporters that “the economic and trade teams of both sides have maintained close communication.”
-He offered no additional details to release.
+He offered no additional details.

 Beijing had threatened to retaliate if Trump proceeded with plans to raise tariffs on $160 billion of Chinese imports Sunday.